Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: Overview of the Kikuchi Method

+In this section, we provide a high-level overview of our Kikuchi construction (Section~\ref{sec:Kikuchi graph}) and the spectral method to distinguish planted vs random $\LIN{k}{R}$ instances (Section~\ref{sec:Kikuchi spectral}).
+We first summarize how this technique was used for the $k$-XOR problem ($k$-sparse LWE/LPN for $\Z_2$), \cite{kikuchi_ref1} (and independently \cite{kikuchi_ref2}), and then discuss the modifications we needed to make it work for general rings.

-Let us review the steps for $q=2$ in more detail:
+Let us review the steps of the Kikuchi method for $\Z_2$:

-\begin{enumerate} \item Linear equations over $\Z_2$ are rewritten as product equations over $\{\pm1\}$. \item Each $k$-sparse equation is converted into a set of $2$-sparse equations, i.e., each equation is an equation in two variables.
+\begin{enumerate} \item Each $k$-sparse equation is converted into a set of $2$-sparse equations, i.e., equations in two variables.
 This is done by assigning variables to $l$-sized subsets of $[n]$ where $l\geq k/2$ is a parameter.
-For each original equation of the form $C: \prod_{j\in S}{x_j}=b$, we write down equations $C': y_T\cdot y_{T'}=b$ for all possible $l$-sized subsets $T,T'\subseteq [n]$ such that their symmetric difference equals $S$.
-For every vector $\bm{s}\in\{\pm1\}^n$, one can define a natural vector $\bm{s}^{\odot l}\in\{\pm1\}^{\binom{[n]}{l}}$ such that $\bm{s}$ satisfies $C$ iff $\bm{s}^{\odot l}$ satisfies $C'$. \item We note that a $2$-sparse set of equations corresponds to a graph with variables as nodes and an edge between each pair of variables that appear in an equation.
-The weight of the edge is the value $b$ on the RHS of the equation. \end{enumerate}
+For each original equation of the form $C: \sum_{j\in S}{x_j}=b$, we write down equations $C': y_T + y_{T'}=b$ for all possible $l$-sized subsets $T,T'\subseteq [n]$ such that their symmetric difference equals $S$.
+For every vector $\bm{s}\in\Z_2^n$, one can define a natural vector $\bm{z}\in\Z_2^{\binom{[n]}{l}}$ such that $\bm{s}$ satisfies $C$ iff $\bm{z}$ satisfies $C'$. \item We note that such sets of $2$-sparse equations correspond to a graph with $\binom{[n]}{l}$ as nodes and an edge between each pair of variables that appear in an equation.
+The weight of the edge is the value $(-1)^b$, where $b$ is the RHS of the equation. \item For the $k$-XOR problem an assignment $\bm{x}\in\Z_2^n$ has a function called the \emph{advantage} (or \emph{value}) associated with it.
+This advantage is defined in such a way that it is equal (up to scaling) to the quadratic form associated with the adjacency matrix of the graph defined in the previous item.
+Hence the optimal advantage can be directly related to the spectral norm of the adjacency matrix. \item Distinguishing an instance as random or planted is done on the basis of spectral norm of the adjacency matrix of this graph.
+Appropriate tail bounds on the spectral norm are proved to show that it will be unambiguously separated in the two cases.
+The spectral norm of the expected adjacency matrix is $0$ in the random case, and in the planted case is of the order of the average degree of the graph, which in turn is proportional to the number of samples of the $k$-XOR instance.
+Thus in order to get tail bounds which are separated in the two cases, it is essential that there are sufficiently many samples. \end{enumerate}

-Now we discuss the specific modifications we had to make in order to generalize this for higher $q$:
+Now we discuss the specific modifications we made to generalize this for a ring $R$: